20 Postpartum Depression Quotes to Heal By

 They can be soothing antidotes in times of trouble, help us feel less alone, and provide the affirmations we may need to cultivate resilience.

-These postpartum depression quotes do just that.
+These postpartum depression quotes are intended to do just that.

 But before we dive in, if you are struggling with your mental health, know that help is available in various forms.

-Therapy and medication — or a combination of the two — have all been proven to be effective treatments for postpartum depression.
+Therapy and medication—or a combination of the two—have all been proven to be effective treatments for postpartum depression.

 And getting the help you need is important for both you and your baby.